Is It Time for Carpal Tunnel Surgery?

 Contact Us for a Consultation

 The bottom line is if your carpal tunnel is worsening or interfering with your day-to-day routines, consider whether you need carpal tunnel surgery.
-If you live in the Dallas area, call Dr. David Barnett and the team at Texas Neurosurgery, LLP at 214-823-2052 for a consultation.
+If you live in the Dallas area, call the team at Texas Neurosurgery, LLP at 214-823-2052 for a consultation.

 DALLAS